Publications

 Throughout

-the book, Van den Broecke uses charts and lists to illustrate his points about
+the book, van den Broecke uses charts and lists to illustrate his points about

 the on verso texts.
 For example, table 5.1 demonstrates how the word count of

-the texts increase over the years; chart 6.4, beginning on page 190 and continuing
+the texts increase over the years; chart 6.4, beginning on page 190 and

-books and manuscripts that Ortelius consulted came primarily from his own
+the books and manuscripts that Ortelius consulted came primarily from his own

 library.
 As Ortelius added to his library, he revised the texts.